akovalova-cz/jumpingjack/README.md

 - **Jump**: Rising pitch sweep (200-600 Hz) when you jump
 - **Footsteps**: Low tone when walking on ground (with cooldown to avoid spam)
 - **Landing**: Quick downward sweep when landing from a jump
-- **Death**: Harsh downward sweep when hit by enemy or crushed
+- **Death**: Harsh downward sweep when hit by enemy
 - **Level Complete**: Upward celebration sweep when reaching the top
 - All sounds are generated using NumPy and Pygame's audio mixer

 ### Invincibility System
 - **2 seconds of invincibility** at the start of each level to give you time to react
 - **1 second of invincibility** after losing a life and respawning
-- During invincibility, you cannot take damage from enemies or being crushed
+- During invincibility, you cannot take damage from enemies
 - This prevents instant death when enemies spawn near you or when respawning

 ### Level Progression
 - Start at the bottom of the screen
 - Reach the very top (ceiling) to complete the level
-- A level transition screen shows the next level number
+- **Level transition screen**: White background with black text showing "LEVEL #" in the center
 - Press SPACE or wait 3 seconds to start the next level
 - You start at the bottom again on each new level

 ### Scoring & Lives
-- Earn 10 points per second of survival
+- Earn 10 points per second of survival **while off the ground** (only when on platforms or jumping)
 - Start with 5 lives
+- Lives are displayed as small Jack sprites at the top of the screen
-- Lose a life when:
+- **Lose a life only when touching an enemy**
-  - Crushed between two platforms
-  - Touching an enemy
 - Game over when all lives are lost
+- Your score is automatically saved to the leaderboard when the game ends

+### Leaderboard
+- Tracks the top 10 high scores
+- Displays player name, score, level reached, and date
+- Automatically shown when game ends
+- Press **L** to toggle leaderboard view during game over
+- Stored persistently in `leaderboard.json`
+- Your current score is highlighted in red on the leaderboard

 ### Difficulty Progression
 - Each level increases: